 OPERATIONS – LAGA technically assists MINFOF and the forces of law and order to arrest violators and to channel complaint reports to the courts.
 LAGA closely supervises operations in the field.

-LEGAL ASSISTANCE– LAGA formed a legal team to assist in the administrative procedures of prosecuting the first wildlife cases known in the courts of Cameroon.
+LEGAL FOLLOW UP – LAGA formed a legal team to assist in the administrative procedures of prosecuting the first wildlife cases known in the courts of Cameroon.

-MEDIA– LAGA puts news flashes into national TV news, national radio news and written press concerning the success of the operations and positive court rulings.
-The Cameroonian media informs the public that the law is actively enforced, thereby achieving education of the public on the change, increased deterrent, and classification of the illegal trade in endangered wildlife as criminal.
+MEDIA – LAGA puts news flashes into national TV news, national radio news, and written press concerning the success of the operations and positive court rulings.
+The Cameroonian media informs the public to create deterrence by raising public awareness of the increased enforcement of wildlife laws and the risks and penalties for wildlife criminals.

 Fighting the commercial poaching with its related trade of protected species.